Opinion | The Senate just moved one step closer to sanity

 Meanwhile, Republicans are saying that if Democrats presented something far smaller — on the order of $600 billion and confined to what the GOP absurdly considers “real” infrastructure — then they might vote for it, and reconciliation would not be necessary since it could get 10 Republican votes and overcome their own filibuster.

 Of course, this is a ruse.
-Republicans will never vote for even a smaller infrastructure bill, since it would still help the economy and give Biden another big victory.
-They’ll string Democrats along for as long as possible, always finding some new objection, until, oops, the midterm elections are almost here so we clearly can’t pass a bill right now, and then whaddya know they’ve taken control of Congress.
+Republicans will never vote even for a smaller infrastructure bill, since it would still help the economy and give Biden another big victory.
+They’ll string Democrats along for as long as possible, always finding some new objection, until, oops, the midterm elections are almost here so we clearly can’t pass a bill right now, and then, whaddya know, they’ve taken control of Congress.

 Fortunately, Democrats have gotten burned by that GOP strategy too many times, and they seem to finally understand how it works.
 Armed with the parliamentarian’s ruling, they now have more power to get Republicans to negotiate and produce something resembling a bipartisan bill.